joshuagryphon/plastid/docs/source/installation.rst

 The following are not required for full functionality, but are recommended for specific functions:

- - `bowtie`_ (not Bowtie 2), for :py:mod:`~plastid.bin.crossmap`
+ - `bowtie`_ (not `bowtie 2`_) for use in  :py:mod:`~plastid.bin.crossmap`
  - `Jim Kent's utilities`_ for converting BED to BigBed files
  - `The FASTX toolkit <http://hannonlab.cshl.edu/fastx_toolkit/>`_

-Considerations for OSX
+Troubleshooting on OSX
 ----------------------

-On many computers, :data:`plastid` installs without any problems on OSX.
+On many Macintosh computers, :data:`plastid` installs without any problems.

-However, some users needed to enable special compiler flags, or other environment variables.
+To install :data:`plastid`, Some OSX users have needed to enable special compiler flags or set environment variables.
 If you are having problems, see:

   - :ref:`faq-locale-error-osx`
   - :ref:`faq-macintosh-cflags`